pattern-lab/patternlab-node/packages/docs/src/docs/pattern-hiding.md

 ## Hiding Pattern Sub Groups

 The same concept applies to `pattern-sub-groups`.
 For example, you have a `pattern-sub-group` named `buttons` which is structured under `atoms`, and you create a companion `.md` file for that group under `_patters/atoms/buttons/_buttons.md`.
 In that case, the whole `pattern-sub-group` and all its components will be hidden in the UI.
-The doc-file resolving works the following `{patternsRoot}/{pattern-group folder name}/{pattern-sub-group folder name}/_{pattern-sub-group raw name without}.md`
+The doc-file resolving works the following `{patternsRoot}/{pattern-group folder name}/{pattern-sub-group folder name}/_{pattern-sub-group raw name without prefixes}.md`

 ```
 ---